chathurisandeepanialwis/country-navigator.github.io/README.md

 🌍 **Country Navigator** 🌍

 This is a simple and interactive web app that lets users explore countries worldwide.
-It fetches real-time country data, including the flag, capital, population, region, and subregion, using the REST Countries API.
+It fetches country data, including the flag, capital, population, region, and subregion, using the REST Countries API.

 ## Live Demo https://chathurisandeepanialwis.github.io/country-navigator.github.io/